timescale/docs/use-timescale/configuration/customize-configuration.md

 the compute for a Service, the most essential values are set to reflect the size of the new service.

-There are times, however, when your specific workload could require tuning some of the many available TimescaleDB and PostgreSQL parameters.
-By providing the ability to tune various runtime settings, Timescale Cloud provides the balance and flexibility you need when running your workloads in our hosted environment.

 <Highlight type="warning">
 You can modify most parameters without restarting the Timescale Cloud Service.
 However, some changes do require a restart, resulting in some brief downtime